mathilde999/selection-png/README.md

 \
 `snakemake -s Relate/Make_trees.smk -kp --profile [profile_file] `\
 \
-and will create several folders in the working directory: \
+and will create several folders in the working directory:
 #### 6.1.
 Create relate input file
 The snakemake pipeline will create an input_relate folder including the `*sample`, `*haps`, `*annot` and `*dist` file used by Relate.
-It  also includes the file `poplabel.txt` that is the population files correctly ordered for the futher relate analysis
+It  also includes the file `poplabel.txt` that is the population files correctly ordered for the further relate analysis
 #### 6.2.
 Make trees
 Will create recombination trees for all the samples included in the vcf files.
 We used the default parameters of 1.25e-8 for the mutation rate and 3000 for the effective population size of haplotypes.
-The output are `*anc` and `*mut` files in the `trees_all/` directory \
+The output are `*anc` and `*mut` files in the `trees_all/` directory
 #### 6.3.
 Extracting trees
 Trees will be extracted for every population you included in `config.sk`.
-The extracted trees (`*anc` and `*mut` files) are found in the `extracted_trees/` directory \
+The extracted trees (`*anc` and `*mut` files) are found in the `extracted_trees/` directory
 #### 6.4.
 Effective population size
 Effective population size will be estimated for each of the populations you included in the `config.sk` file.
 We used the default recombination rate of 1.25e-8 and we specified the first time interval from 0 to 10<sup>2</sup> years ago and